nswalke/NvStyleableTextView/README.md

 # NvStyleableTextView
-TextView with custom attribute for fontName, so that fontName can be specified in xml layout itself.
+TextView, Button, EditText with custom attribute for fontName, so that fontName can be specified in xml layout itself.
 #########################################
 	How to install: